 In 1860, the U.N. report noted, there was virtually no release from human activity.
 The consequences of this spike, the report added, are profound.

-Not only is this glut of nitrogen disrupting ecosystems, polluting waters and
+Not only is this glut of nitrogen disrupting ecosystems, polluting waters and harming human health, but its a silent partner, along with carbon dioxide, in changing the Earths climate.

 Despite the countless initiatives under way to reduce CO2 levels to slow global warming, scientists warn that those efforts will prove moot unless nitrogen releases also are lowered.